This post is also available in:

 Trento’s castle Castello del Buonconsiglio

-On the edge of the historic center, on the edge of the mountains, is the Castello del Buonconsiglio.
-This is the main attraction of Trento.
+The Castello del Buonconsiglio is the main attraction of Trento.
+It is located on the edge of the historic center, on the edge of the mountains.
 The foundation stone was laid in the 13th century, and it has been expanded ever since.
 Bishops, soldiers, and even prisoners lived there.
 It is now a museum with a beautiful garden.

 You can easily spend a few hours at the Castello del Buonconsiglio.
 There are beautiful courtyards, unique wall and ceiling paintings, and art collections to admire.
 In addition, you have a beautiful view of the city at times.